Analysis | The Kavanaugh fight defined the 2018 election — until it didn’t

 It got ugly.
 Kavanaugh’s first confirmation hearing occurred after the Senate’s August recess.
 As the process moved forward, allegations of sexual misconduct from his high school and college years emerged.
 There was a day on which both he and one of his accusers, Christine Blasey Ford, testified before the Senate Judiciary Committee, before the allegations were kicked to the FBI for further investigation.
-After a tightly controlled probe, the FBI produced no new evidence and Kavanaugh’s nomination advanced.
+After a tightly controlled probe, the FBI produced no new evidence, and Kavanaugh’s nomination advanced.
 He was confirmed in early October.

 This was about a month before the midterm elections, and it seemed likely to be a boon for Republicans.
 The contentious and highly public nomination battle produced some of the most polarized poll numbers of Trump’s presidency to that point, with Republican support for confirming him and Democratic opposition to it sitting at the far ends of the spectrum of public opinion.
-In one poll, the percentage of Republicans saying that the midterm elections were very important rose 12 points from July to October.
+In one poll, the percentage of Republicans saying the midterm elections were very important rose 12 points from July to October.

-A narrative formed: Kavanaugh was reshaping the congressional race.
+A narrative formed: Kavanaugh was reshaping the Congressional race.
 But then it didn’t — with an asterisk or two.

-Over the course of the nomination fight, the generic congressional ballot — that is, asking respondents which party they would vote for in the midterms — stayed fairly stable.
-From Kavanaugh’s nomination to his confirmation, the Democratic lead on the congressional ballot narrowed by less than a point.
+Over the course of the nomination fight, the generic Congressional ballot — that is, asking respondents which party they would vote for in the midterms — stayed fairly stable.
+From Kavanaugh’s nomination to his confirmation, the Democratic lead on the Congressional ballot narrowed by less than a point.
 From his first confirmation hearing to the confirmation itself, the Democratic lead dropped by two points, but it soon rose once again.

 At no point in the process was the Democratic lead less than about four points, and that closest point came in mid-August, when nothing was happening with the nomination anyway.